Back to blog

 from requests.exceptions import ProxyError, ReadTimeout, ConnectTimeout

 Finally, you should try to make a request by calling requests.get and passing all the variables we defined earlier.
-With our script, we can also handle the exceptions and show the error when a network issue occurs.
+With the script, you can also handle the exceptions and show the error when a network issue occurs, allowing you to track proxy performance.
+If you're new to request timeouts, we highly recommend learning the basics by following this guide to handling Python requests timeouts.

 try: